lolakshay/automatic_certificate_generator/README.md

 Customize font, size, position (x, y), and image Folder Structure

-certificate_generator/
-├── input.xlsx           # Excel file with a column named 'names' ├── ss.png               # Template certificate image (replace as needed)
-├── YourFont.ttf         # Font file used for printing names (optional) ├── output/              # Auto-created folder to store generated certificates └── certificator_automator.py              # Main script to run the program
+The certificate_generator folder contains: input.xlsx – Excel file with a column named "names" listing all recipients ss.png – The certificate template image (can be replaced with your own) YourFont.ttf – Optional font file used to print names output – Folder where all generated certificates will be saved certificator_automator.py – Main Python script that runs the program and creates the certificates

 📦 Requirements

   Python 3.x